 Here are my top tips for preventing your basil plant from bolting.
 This will keep it growing lots of leaves for your recipes and stop the flower and seed pots from forming on the end of the plant.

-Pruning is the key to stopping your basil plant from bolting during the spring and summer season.
+Regular pruning is the key to stopping your basil plant from bolting during the spring and summer season.
 A basil plant that is left untrimmed will grow a long, tall stem and eventually a flower head on the end of the plant.

 Pruning the plant by trimming off the top 1-2 inches off.
 Remove the top 4 leaves of the plant by pinching it off with your fingertips, trimming with kitchen scissors or using sharp secateurs.
 When harvesting large amounts, remove the top 1/3 of the plant to encourage it to branch out and grow new stems and leaves.

-Plant basil in spring and summer
+2. Plant basil in early spring

-Light liquid feed of nitrogen fertilizer
+3. Liquid feed with nitrogen fertilizer

 Can you eat basil after it bolts?

 You can eat basil after it bolts but the leaves may be tougher, taste slightly more bitter and the stems may have hardened.
-The plant will be focusing its energy on growing flowers and setting seed instead of leaf growth.
+The plant will be focusing its energy on growing flower buds and setting seed instead of leaf growth.
 The plant will be changing its chemical production to focus on seed growth and the taste will change.

 What to do with basil that has bolted?

 Basil that has bolted can be left to form seed.
-The flowers can attract pollinating insects to other fruiting plants in your garden.
+Basil flowers can attract pollinating insects to other fruiting plants in your garden.
 The seeds can be left to dry out and collected in a paper bag.
 Trim off the seed heads and place them in a brown paper bag to dry out for 2-3 weeks.
-Shake the bag and the tiny seeds should shake free of the flower head.
+Shake the bag and the tiny seeds should shake free of the flower buds.